-Display tracks in To display any type of track, you must check the box next to the name of the track in the the views Tracks panel .
+Display tracks in the views To display any type of track, you must check the box next to the name of the track in the Tracks panel .
 This is the only condition needed to view a Ruler track.
 For any type of track other than a Ruler, you must also expand the track as described below.
 Expand/collapse tracks for selected sequences Click the plus/minus sign to the left of the sequence name ().
 To expand tracks for selected sequences, choose Sequence > Expand Sequence Rows or Overview > Expand Overview Rows; or right-click on the selection and choose Expand.
 To collapse tracks for selected sequences, choose Sequence > Collapse Sequence Rows or Overview > Collapse Overview Rows; or right-click on the selection and choose Collapse.
-To expand/ collapse tracks for all sequences in a particular view To expand tracks for all sequences, choose Sequence > Expand All Rows or Overview > Expand All Rows; or right-click in the view and choose Expand All.
+To expand/ collapse tracks for all sequences in a particular view Ensure that no sequences are selected.
+To expand tracks for all sequences, choose Sequence > Expand All Rows or Overview > Expand All Rows; or right-click in the view and choose Expand All.
 To collapse tracks for all sequences, choose Sequence > Collapse All Rows or Overview > Collapse All Rows; or right-click in the view and choose Collapse All.
 Hide tracks To hide a specific track from all views, uncheck the box next to the name of the track in the Tracks panel.
 To hide a specific track in one view only, right-click on the track within that view and choose Hide Track.
 Alternatively, select a track and use Edit > Delete or press the Delete key.
 To hide all tracks in one view only, click the minus sign () to the left of the sequence name in that view, or use Analysis > Collapse Sequence Rows or Overview > Collapse Sequence Rows.
 To hide all tracks in all views, do a combination of the above.
-Access the options for a particular type of track Po either of the following: Right-click on a track in either view and choose Show Track Options.
+Access the options for a particular type of track Open the Tracks panel, select the track of interest, and expand the Options section just below (Options).